Blopeur/blopeur.github.io/_posts/2020-06-19-web-scraping.md

 published: true
 main: true
 title: "Web scrapping, a legal grey area"
 description: "Many web scrapping cases are not very clear cut and sway from one direction to another.
-And a recent court judgment murk the water even more."
+And a recent court judgement murky the water even more."

 picture: webscrap.gif